oortfy/api-gateway/README.md

 The API Gateway supports two authentication methods:

 1. JWT tokens (via the `Authorization` header with the Bearer scheme)
-2. API keys (via the `X-API-Auth-Token` header)
+2. API keys (via the `x-api-key` header)

-Each route can be configured to require authentication and restrict access to specific roles.
+Each route can be configured to require authentication with the `require_auth` setting.

 ## Health Check